MHBalsmeier/GAME_archived/README.md

 Things to be done:

-* An implicit solver for efficiency and better energy conservation properties.
+* A 3D implicit solver for efficiency and better energy conservation properties.
 * A way to construct Voronoi meshes on an ellipsoid.
 * (How) can EPV be conserved?